-Even if you don’t spend your time reading The Wall Street Journal or watching CNBC, you’ve probably heard that the last few weeks have seen some big drops in the stock market.
-Or maybe you’ve opened your 401(k) account statement to find that the balance was a lot lower than the last time you checked.
+Even if you don’t spend your time reading The Wall Street Journal or watching CNBC, you’ve probably heard that the last few days have seen some big drops in the stock market.
+Or maybe you’ve opened your 401(k) account statement online to find that the balance was lower than the last time you checked.

 “Over time, there are always going to be ups and downs in the market, and we haven’t had a lot of volatility in the past year and a half,” says Cary Carbonaro, Certified Financial Planner, managing director of United Capital of New York and author of “The Money Queen’s Guide for Women Who Want to Build Wealth and Banish Fear.”
 “But there has never been a 10-year period where you’ve lost money in a balanced portfolio.”

 Here’s what you need to know about a stock market downturn:

 Hang in there.
 If you don’t need to touch your investments for five or 10 years or more, you’ve got plenty of time to ride out any market downturn.
 Plus, it might be a good opportunity to take a look at your investments and rebalance your portfolio if volatility throws your asset allocation out of whack.
 Adjust your holdings to get back to your target if it’s been more than a year since you’ve done so, and then resist the temptation to keep check in on your balances.

 “If time is on your side, and you’re putting money in every month, you shouldn’t be overly concerned with near-term or even medium-term volatility,” says Rod Holloway, portfolio manager for fee-based accounts with Comprehensive Financial Consultants.

 “As long as you’re not planning to spend that money soon, you don’t have to worry about what the stock market is doing today,” says Jamie Hopkins, director of the New York Life Center for Retirement Income at The American College of Financial Services.